probonopd/linuxdeployqt/README.md

 Alternatively, you could use `$DESTDIR`.

-#### Adding Icon & Icon Theme Support
+#### Adding icon and icon theme support

-To enable icon & icon-theme support you must add `iconengines` as an extra Qt plugin while running linuxdeployqt.
+To enable icon and icon theme support you must add `iconengines` as an extra Qt plugin while running `linuxdeployqt`.

 `-extra-plugins=iconengines`